Kekhe/flutter-messaging-app/README.md

 • Flutter: Cross-platform framework for building the mobile application.

-•Dart: The programming language for Flutter development.
+• Dart: The programming language for Flutter development.